Good for climate, agriculture and employment

 about the benefits and drawbacks of bamboo in Europe.

 Bamboo is the fastest-growing type of grass on the planet.
 As an ideal alternative for hardwood, bamboo yields 15 times more wood than traditional trees and starts producing wood after 5 to 6 years.
-The shoots used for the food industry are an important segment of bamboo cultivation.
+Investing in bamboo delivers stable returns as of year 7.

-Thanks to its unique properties, every part of the bamboo plant can be used in one of the many applications.
-Bamboo absorbs more carbon than trees, is very sustainable, and once planted, bamboo lives for about 100 years.
+Thanks to its unique properties, every part of the bamboo plant can be used.
+Bamboo absorbs more carbon than trees, regenerates land and keeps water in the soil.
+When you invest in bamboo, you invest in nature and climate.

-Bamboo is becoming more popular and the bamboo market is expected to grow exponentially in the coming years.
+The bamboo market is expected to grow exponentially in the coming years.
 Europe is currently the largest export market for Asian bamboo products.
+For many applications European grown bamboo is suitable.
+That’s why investing in bamboo in Europe is a good portfolio diversification.

 strong & versatile

 Bamboo has more than 10,000 product applications.
-It has greater tensile strength than steel and is the ideal raw material for extremely strong composite materials, while on the other hand, it is used to produce ultra-soft textiles with antibacterial and anti-odour properties.
+It has a larger tensile strength than steel and is the ideal raw material for composite materials, while on the other hand, it is used to produce ultra-soft textiles.
+It’s one of the most versatile renewable commodities and thus a good investment.